Types of Personal Information We Collect

 - Individual responses to surveys administered by or on behalf of AMA.

 AMA also collects information about how our Sites are used by both anonymous visitors and registered users but which may not directly identify you (“Non-Personal Information”).
 This may include cookies, web beacons, and tracking tools that may recognize digital device identifiers and browsers, information about Site usage, products or services viewed, or other similar information.
 This information helps us analyze visitors’ practices and preferences.
-More information is provided in the “Tracking Activity On Our Website” section below.
+More information is provided in the “Tracking Activity on Our Sites” section below.

 Aggregated Statistics.
 AMA may monitor your use of the Sites and collect and compile Aggregated Statistics.
 "Aggregated Statistics" means data and information related to use of the Sites that is used by AMA in an aggregate and anonymized manner, including to compile statistical and performance information related to the provision and operation of the Sites.
 All rights, title, and interest in Aggregated Statistics, and all intellectual property rights therein, belong to and are retained solely by AMA.
-You acknowledge that AMA may compile Aggregated Statistics based on data inputted into the Sites.
+You acknowledge that AMA may compile Aggregated Statistics based on data input into the Sites.
 You agree that AMA may (i) make Aggregated Statistics publicly available in compliance with applicable law, and (ii) use Aggregated Statistics to the extent and in the manner permitted under applicable law.

 How We Use Your Information